 Rosalind also holds the Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA).
 This allows her to perform psychometric testing to aid early identification of our young people's needs.
-Additionally, she has recently completed the Department for Education Senior Mental Health Lead training to help develop and implement a whole school approach to mental health and wellbeing.
+Additionally, she has recently completed the Department for Education Senior Mental Health Led training to help develop and implement a whole school approach to mental health and wellbeing.

-Rosalind achieved the National Award in Special Educational Needs Co-ordination in 2022 with a commendation and has 3 years' experience as a SENDCO
+Rosalind achieved the National Award in Special Educational Needs Co-ordination in 2022 with a commendation and has 4 years' experience as a SENCO.

-Assistant SENDCO
+Assistant SENCO

-Our assistant SENCO is Amanda Warren
+Our Assistant SENCO is Amanda Warren

-"I am passionate about a school being an inclusive environment, where every young person can experience success and create their future"
+"I am passionate about a school being an inclusive environment, where every young person can experience success and create their future".

-Amanda has worked with young people with special educational needs for 23 years.
+Amanda has worked with young people with special educational needs for 24 years.
 She is a qualified higher level teaching assistant (HLTA) and has been awarded a diploma in SEND.
-Amanda is also an emotional literacy support assistant and works with the Educational Psychology service to manage this provision for the school.
-Access Arrangements for examinations are also coordinated by Amanda who hold the Award of Proficiency in Access Arrangement Coordination (APAAC).
-She has worked for the last 3 years as the Assistant SENDCO.
+Amanda is also an emotional literacy support assistant (ELSA) and works with the Educational Psychology service to manage this provision for the school.
+Access Arrangements for examinations are coordinated by Amanda who holds the Award of Proficiency in Access Arrangement Coordination (APAAC).
+She has worked for the last 4 years as the Assistant SENCO.